tgstation/tgstation-server/.github/ISSUE_TEMPLATE.md

-If your issue is for the web control panel, please report it here instead: https://github.com/tgstation/tgstation-server-control-panel
+Note that this repository does not contain any client code (With the exception of the web control panel which can be found in [its own repository](https://github.com/tgstation/tgstation-server-control-panel)).
+Any client issues should be reported to their respective codebases.

 Please include:

-- A description of the issue
+- A description of the issue.

+- The version of tgstation-server you were using.

-- Reproduction steps for the issue if possible
+- Reproduction steps for the issue if possible (Very helpful).

-- Relevent server logs, and screenshots if possible
+- Relevent server logs, request logs, and screenshots if possible.